danschumann/spacing-classes/README.md

   , stylus = require('stylus')
   , spacingClasses = require('spacing-classes');

-// In this case we want fine control of padding/margin classes
-spacingClasses.compile({sizes: [1, 3, 5, 7]});
+// In this case we supply our own sizes.  calling .compile() is optional spacingClasses.compile({sizes: [1, 3, 5, 7]});

 var server = connect();